Donna Troy: Powers and abilities

 Donna also retains her magical abilities to control darkness, the cold, and the essence of night itself.
 However, it is heavily implied Donna has a lot of magical potential to due being the child of magic, Amazon witches, and possibly goddesses that are tied to night and magic like Hekate, Selene, and Nyx.

 Donna also wields a magical sword and sometimes a shield.
 She carries the Lasso of Persuasion gifted to her by the gods.
 It glows blue and can force anyone bound by it to obey every command of the wielder.
-It is field by the essence of willpower and as long as Donna’s willpower overpowers the person bound by her lasso the person is forced to submit and obey.
-However the person is under control by Donna’s will even after they are not bound by the lasso anymore.
-Only until they obey will they be released mentally from the lasso’s power.
+It is field by the essence of willpower and as long as Donna's willpower overpowers the person bound by her lasso the person is forced to submit and obey.
+However the person is under control by Donna's will even after they are not bound by the lasso anymore.
+Only until they obey will they be released mentally from the lasso's power.
 The lasso can also teleport to New Chronus.
 The lasso is also unbreakable and go as long as what the wielder wants it be.

-Donna also wears the Amazon gauntlets that deflect any offensive attack.
+Donna also wears Amazon gauntlets that deflect any offensive attack.

 Other versions

 Earth 2

-Another version of Donna exists in the New 52 on the alternate Earth-2.
-In Earth 2: Society, the character, Fury, reveals her name is Donna.
-This character is the daughter of the late Earth 2 Wonder Woman and the New God, Steppenwolf.
-This is the first time Fury is used as a doppelganger of Donna Troy and not just an analogue.
-In Earth 2: Society, Fury/Donna has adopted her mother's mantle of Wonder Woman and taken over Amazonia.
-She is critical in helping the team recreate Earth 2 after the fall on Telos.
+An alternate universe variant of Donna Troy from Earth-Two appears in The New 52.
+This version is the daughter of Wonder Woman and Steppenwolf and is also known as Fury.

 Earth 3

-In the reversed reality Earth 3, Donna Troy is Superwoman, a member of the Crime Syndicate.
-She is the princess of the Amazons and daughter of Queen Hippolyta, and hopes to one day overthrow and kill her mother.
-Officially she is the ambassador from Themyscira to the United States of Amerika, however her true purpose is to infiltrate and gain control over the governments and metahumans of Man's World.
+An alternate universe variant of Donna Troy from Earth-Three appears in Infinite Frontier.
+This version is the biological daughter of Hippolyta and a member of the Crime Syndicate who is also known as Superwoman.

 DC Bombshells

-In the DC Comics Bombshells universe, Donna Troy is a Nisei Japanese American teenager from Los Angeles.
-During World War II, Donna and her friends Cassie, Yuki, Yuri and Emily fight to liberate Japanese American citizens who were unjustly interned by the government.
-After witnessing the death of Wonder Woman during a battle with Clayface, Donna and the others become a band of heroes known as the Wonder Girls, with each teen drawing power from one of Wonder Woman's magical artifacts.
+An alternate universe variant of Donna Troy from Earth-24 appears in DC Comics Bombshells.
+This version is a Japanese-American human and member of the Wonder Girls who wields Wonder Woman's weaponry following her death.